sh1boot/sh1boot.github.io/_posts/2024-01-24-what-ive-learned-so-far-about-web-stuff.md

 One might imagine how this could be useful when creating a graph with too many lines to distinguish by colour, but being able to point at the key to highlight that line on the graph itself.

+### Optimisation
+{% raw %}
+With the last pattern it becomes important to acknowledge the `{%-` and `-%}` I've used in the Liquid code.  the addition of an hyphen on the left or the right deletes any whitespace on that side of the tag.
+That's not generally a big deal but it builds up if you're selectively filtering a lot of stuff in needed loops.

+I got dinged by some linting tools for generating HTML files which were too big and I got things under the threshold mostly by just adding those hyphens.
+I also used `{%-''-%}` and `{%-' '-%}` at the start of lines I wanted to indent to dissolve this indents in the output.
+{% endraw %}

+Compression would be the next obvious step.
+I suppose it should be possible to gzip SVG data down to a small fraction of the size and to mime64 encode it and inline it with `src="data:image/svgz+xml;mime64,..."` or outboard it as a separate file, but I'm not sure about how thoae options work with CSS and shared definitions and all that.
+And I'm not sure that's a plug-in supported by Pages which works so the translation.

 ### SVG viewbox versus width and height